 Here are a few helpful things to keep in mind when registering a good .is domain:

-Short domains are generally better than long ones.
+Short one-word domains are generally better than long ones.
 The shorter the domain is, the easier is to remember an email address.

 Domains, consisting only of english letters are generally better than domains containing special letters, numbers or hyphens.
 Numeric domains (usually very short ones) can also be good.
 Numeric domains are for some reason very popular in some countries (e.g. China) and for special websites like telephone books, sport sites and more.